 - Your Organisation Details

 - Modern Slavery Risks Within Your Organisation

 - Modern Slavery Act Governance Framework

 - Employment Conditions

 - Child Labour and Migrant Workers

 - Grievance and Redress Mechanisms

 - Modern Slavery Risks Within Your Supply Chain

-In addition, some answers trigger a follow-up question which must also be answered.
-Questions provide for the supplier to upload supporting information.
+In addition, some answers trigger a follow-up question and some questions provide for the supplier to upload supporting information.
 All questions allow the supplier to add comments to expand on the answers provided.